rhelder/dotfiles/README.md

 # dotfiles

-This repository contains my personal configuration files, data files, and scripts.
+This repository contains my personal configuration files and scripts.